NCATS-Tangerine/reasoner-tools/README.md

 ## RoboQuery v1

-Framework established for a system which uses ROBOKOP Builder to instantiate a graph and which then uses ROBOKOP Ranker to measure portions of that graph.
+Framework established for a system which uses ROBOKOP Builder to instantiate a graph and ROBOKOP Ranker to measure properties of that graph.

 ``` To test or try-out RoboQuery v1
 $ python -m venv reasoner-tools_env